AlesyaSuperfin/fun-tasks/README.md

 ![Product Name Screen Shot](https://github.com/AlesyaSuperfin/fun-tasks/blob/main/src/funny_tasks.jpg)

-I created Funny Tasks application to learn how to work with useState(), useEffect and API.
+I created Activities application to learn how to work with useState(), useEffect and API.

 * The project is based on React.
 * The project successfully used a fetch request to the API.